Beyond Mindfulness and Soulfulness

 As I pieced together what I could of Mindfulness, I began to solve a mystery that had been nagging in the back of my mind ever since I completed the manuscript for Toward A More Loving and Caring World.
 Back when I had chosen to leave the University to develop my private practice as a family and child therapist and to continue my research without being restricted, it was mostly because of the new director of the School of Social Work preferred what he called “the science of social engineering” as compared with “the art of individual therapy.”
 His approach, he insisted, was more politically valid and objective; mine, was more personally directed and subjective.

 In particular, I wanted to combine psychology and sociology with an element of spirituality and I wanted to introduce meditation as a methodology toward this end.
-At about the same time on other North American campuses, other therapists were being influenced by Pierre De Chardin, Carl Jung, Eric Fromm, Alan Watts, Maharishi, Ken Wilbur, Dali Lama, Deepak Chopra...all of whom have added to my thinking over the years.
+At about the same time on other North American campuses, other therapists were being influenced by Pierre De Chardin, Carl Jung, Eric Fromm, and Alan Watts.
+Later, it was Maharishi, Ken Wilbur, Dali Lama, Deepak Chopra...all of whom have added to my thinking over the years.
 There were more writers that I considered to be great minds, of course.
 But the mystery that continued to nag at me was: What had happened to their influence in particular on others in my profession?
 Had these great minds managed to change campus thought at other Universities teaching child and family therapy?
 I didn’t know for sure.
 I had been working too independently.

 But now I was discovering that it turns out that they had set the climate for the formation of a new and revolutionary movement in departments of psychology and sociology on many campuses and among many of their graduating therapists called Mindfulness.
 Based on a blending of Eastern philosophy with Western thinking, it is a blending of psychological and spiritual concepts that regards meditation as central to our mental health and to our decision making in all areas of life.
 Moreover, it is entirely appropriate for the development within individuals for today’s much-needed global mindset.
 Not surprisingly, Jung’s coveted Red Book is well-known to the Mindfulness movement.
 And of course, Buddhism.